yogat3ch/writing/Dynamic Direct Democracy.md

 - Casting 40 votes on various pieces of legislation across 12 legislative cycles
 - Suggesting amendments to 10 pieces of legislation of which 50% are ratified.
+- Constituents voting records must be 85% aligned with a representative for that person to be able to choose that person as their representative

 Once the **Affinity Threshold** criteria for that **governance tier** are met the user can then select a representative.